Thousands of U.S. asylum claims in doubt after Sessions' decision

-(Reuters) - New limitations on asylum imposed by U.S. Attorney General Jeff Sessions could invalidate tens of thousands of pending claims brought by women, children and others fleeing violence in their home countries, according to immigration attorneys.
+(Reuters) - New limitations on asylum imposed by U.S. Attorney General Jeff Sessions could invalidate tens of thousands of pending claims brought by women, children and men fleeing violence in their home countries, according to immigration attorneys.

 Sessions on Monday overturned a grant of asylum to a Salvadoran woman whose former husband raped and beat her for 15 years.
 The decision left immigration lawyers across the United States grappling with how to proceed for their clients.